MouseBatteries/Rodriguez/README.md

 You can usually leave this as the directory where your images to enhance are already located, as they will be removed later.
 <br/>

-And the final directory, `final/` is where your animation will be placed one GK-2A Enhance is done with it.
+`final/` is where your animation will be placed one GK-2A Enhance is done with it.
 GK-2A Enhance will automatically create this directory for you if it doesn't already exist.

+The final argument you can parse, `True` or `False` decided wheather or not you want GK-2A Enhance to remove drops from your images.
+Enabling this will make the program much slower.
+700 Odd frames can take upwards of an hour.
 <br>

 If you run into import errors, you'll need: